tlk00/BitMagic/README.md

 ---

-If you want to use BM library in no STL-free project you need to define BM_NO_STL variable.
+If you want to use BM library in a "no-STL project" (like embedded systems) define BM_NO_STL.

 This rule only applies to the core bm::bvector<> methods.
-Auxiliary algorithms may still use STL.
+Auxiliary algorithms, examples, etc would still use STL.

 ---